Skip to main content

 • September 21, 2020

-"Been taking Ozempic for two weeks now.
+"I've been taking Ozempic for two weeks now.
 I wondered how this drug could allow some - or most - people to lose weight.
-Now I know - it makes you feel sort of sick to your stomach, and takes away your appetite - at least that is my result so far.
+Now I know - it makes you feel sort of sick to your stomach and takes away your appetite - at least that is my result so far.
 I am hoping to develop a tolerance to it.
-Not a real pleasant experience so far, but I have not vomited or had diarrhea as some users have reported.
+Not a really pleasant experience so far, but I have not vomited or had diarrhea as some users have reported.
 It does appear to be lowering my blood glucose somewhat, which is the primary reason I am taking it.
 I am also taking metformin but have been able to reduce the dosage.
-Still only taking .25 mg of Ozempic so result of higher dosages is unknown now.
-Will post again in a month or two with higher dosage usage results."
+I am still only taking 0.25 mg of Ozempic, so the result of higher dosages is unknown now.
+I will post again in a month or two with higher dosage usage results."

 6 / 10